rails/rails/guides/source/action_controller_overview.md

-Imagine a scenario where you have parameters representing a product name and a hash of arbitrary data associated with that product, and you want to whitelist the product name attribute and also the whole data hash:
+Imagine a scenario where you have parameters representing a product name and a hash of arbitrary data associated with that product, and you want to allowlist the product name attribute and also the whole data hash:

 ```ruby